Associate Professor of English

 Creative Writing, Global Communication and Applied Translation

-In my creative work, I am interested in exploring the absurdity of contemporary American culture as it is lived by the individual, specifically the juxtaposition of reality television- and celebrity-infused lives with more pressing social and political concerns.
-My newer work is more meditative in nature and experimental in form and explores themes related to mental illness and loss.
-I am the author of a collection of poetry, Easy Math (Sarabande, 2013), which was the winner of the Kathryn A. Morton Prize and the Debut-litzer Prize for Poetry, as well as a chapbook of poems, Yo-Yo Logic (DIAGRAM/New Michigan Press, 2011).
+I am a feminist writer exploring the concept of the quotidian, specifically the ways in which motherhood, a political consciousness, and the rich distractions of American culture influence the way people lead and understand their lives.
+My research also centers on tonal ranges within poetry, and the degree to which humor and certain syntactical choices can engender emotional reactions and intellectual thought in the reader.
+My newer work explores themes related to mental illness, grief, and public spectacle.
+Arena (CSU Poetry Center Open Book Competition, Editor’s Choice, published 2020), uses the narrative thread of a father’s several attempts at suicide to engage with the process of grieving as well as the idea of death and trauma as spectacle.
+I am also the author of a collection of poetry, Easy Math (Sarabande, 2013), which was the winner of the Kathryn A. Morton Prize and the Debut-litzer Prize for Poetry, as well as a chapbook of poems, Yo-Yo Logic (DIAGRAM/New Michigan Press, 2011).
 With Kevin González, I co-edited The New Census: An Anthology of Contemporary American Poetry (Rescue Press, 2013).

 - M.F.A. in Poetry, Iowa Writers' Workshop